zX3no/zX3no/Writing/Post Processing Sucks.md

 TAA is not appropriate for a first-person game, it makes the game too blurry.
 In a lot of ways it's almost worse than motion blur, because at least with motion blur I can see things when I stand still.

-[i want some SGSAA vs TAA screenshots]
+[i want some SGSAA vs CSAA vs TAA vs none screenshots]

 [[investigate taa in a 2d game, is it too blurry?
 Check out INSIDE](https://www.youtube.com/watch?v=2XXS5UyNjjU)]